You don’t need a degree in fashion to understand why people from outside Japan have long admired Japanese labels.

 Known for having a design taste of “wild maximalism,” Yamamoto’s collection of avant garde clothing represents a singularly different style that’s one of a kind.

 Although Yamamoto passed away in July 2020, his label is still highly sought after.

 With vintage pieces still circulating on the market, you can guarantee that they sell at exuberant prices.

-This high fashion label embodies that forward-thinking approach the Japanese are famous for.
+One of the best Japanese brands for design purists, this high fashion label embodies that forward-thinking approach the Japanese are famous for.

-Bringing his futuristic design to the table, Issey Miyake has interrupted what people see as fashion and has broadened creative interpretation.
+Bringing his futuristic design to the table, designer Issey Miyake has interrupted what people see as fashion and has broadened creative interpretation.

 You might be surprised to know that the black turtle neck that Steve Jobs wore is Issey Miyake!

 If you head over to their online store and miss their drops, you’re most likely to see every item has sold out.

 That’s how highly sought after Miyagi Hidetaka merchandise is.

 The Japanese designer is creative in every sense of the word and evokes this in the patterns and shapes that he uses in his clothing line.